-Members of the Blandford Parish Church Big Church Project are thrilled to have been awarded a grant of £664,400 by the National Lottery Heritage Fund.
+Members of the Blandford Parish Church Big Church Project were thrilled to have been awarded a grant of £664,400 by the National Lottery Heritage Fund.

 It means there are now enough funds in place for the roof of the church building, which has been leaking and continually patched up over the decades to stop the water coming in, to finally be given the total overhaul it needs.
-While scaffolding is in place, work will be carried out to repair high-level stonework, to restore and repair the damaged plaster inside the church and to insulate the roof..
+Scaffolding is now in place inside and out, and while it is in place work will be carried out to repair high-level stonework, to restore and repair the damaged plaster inside the church and to insulate the roof..

-The money will also allow for the development of even greater community engagement with the building.
+The money also allows for the development of even greater community engagement with the building.

 Sara Loch, chairman of the Big Church Project, the group overseeing the project, said :"Without this grant we would not have been able to proceed with the repairs, or the forging of even stronger links with our local community.
 It will be wonderful to make the church building water-tight after so many years and make the space, both the church and outside in the churchyard, a vibrant community resource."

 Stuart McLeod, Director England - London and South at the National Lottery Heritage Fund, described it as an ambitious project to restore the important community-gathering building so that it can be enjoyed for many years to come.